sensu/sensu-docs/content/sensu-go/5.15/reference/entities.md

 ## Usage limits

-Sensu's free entity limit is 100 entities.
-All [license-activated features][9] are available for free in the packaged Sensu Go distribution up to an entity limit of 100.
-If your Sensu instance includes more than 100 entities, [contact us][10] to learn how to upgrade your installation and increase your limit.
-See [the announcement on our blog][11] for more information about our usage policy.
+This version of Sensu has no functional limitations based on entity count.
+If your Sensu instance includes over 1,000 entities, contact us to learn about [license-activated features][9] designed for monitoring at scale.
+See [Discourse][10] for more information about our usage policy.

 ## Proxy entities